RISD Financial Aid

 RISD scholarships are awarded based on a combination of financial need and academic merit.
 Recipients of RISD scholarships must apply for financial aid each year.

-Special scholarships RISD also offers several scholarships each year to freshmen who exhibit outstanding
+RISD also offers several scholarships each year to first-year students who exhibit outstanding

 academic and artistic achievement but do not necessarily demonstrate need.
 Two